 As a school we feel it is our responsibility to provide children with the opportunity to learn about RSE in a safe and secure environment.
-Although not a statutory subject it is vital that we support children in all aspects of their lives.
+Although this subject only became statutory in September 2021 we have been teaching RSE to all year groups for many years.

-As a school we have adopted a scheme called 'The Christopher Winter project' to support teaching staff in the delivery of this subject.
+As a school we have adopted a scheme called 'The Christopher Winter project' to support teaching staff in the delivery of this area.

 Parents have the opportunity to opt their children out of either specific lessons in RSE or the entire content.
 Letters will be sent home at the beginning of each academic year with an opt out form attached.